School-Yearbook-Have-Parental-Value

 Teenager-Doing-Laundry

-My viral post on the 8 Things You Should Stop Doing For Your Child touched on how we need to purposely raise an adult instead of big kids who leave our home clueless instead of capable.
+My viral post on the 8 Things You Should Stop Doing For Your Teen touched on how we need to purposely raise an adult instead of big kids who leave our home clueless instead of capable.

 5. Our kids don’t know how to wait for anything